idexio/idex-contracts-ikon/GOVERNANCE.md

 - The admin is the only agent whitelisted to change several Exchange settings:
   - Bridge adapter contract address whitelist
   - Index price service wallet address whitelist
-  - Insurance fund wallet address
+  - Insurance fund wallet address, provided that neither the existing nor new wallet has any open non-quote positions
   - Market configuration override values, subject to limits as defined in Exchange contract’s [fixed parameter settings](#market-override-fixed-parameter-settings).
 - Updating any of the governed fields is a two-step process.
   - The admin first calls an update initiation with the new value(s), which initiates the Field  Update Period.